HDAC7: Function

+Clinical signifance

 Not only does HDAC7 play a role in the proliferation of cell growth in chondrocytes and endothelial cells, but it has also been demonstrated that HDAC7 is a crucial player in cancer cell proliferation through a study that showed mechanistic insight into the contribution of HDAC7 to tumor progression.
 This study showed that knockdown of HDAC7 resulted in significant cell arrest between the G(1) and S phases of the cell cycle.
 Subsequently, HDAC7 knockdown suppressed c-Myc expression which in turn blocked cell cycle progression.
 Through chromatin immunoprecipitation assays, it was shown that HDAC7 directly binds with the c-Myc gene and therefore HDAC7 silencing decreased c-Myc mRNA levels.

 Outside of proliferation, an additional study demonstrated that HDAC7 promotes inflammatory responses in macrophages.
 This was shown by overexpression of HDAC7 in inflammatory macrophages in mice.
 This overexpression promoted lipopolysaccharide (LPS)-inducible expression of HDAC-dependent genes via a HIF-1alpha-dependent mechanism.
 This demonstrated that HDAC7 may be a viable target for developing new anti-inflammatory drugs.

 In this vein, TMP195 and JM63 are the most potent HDAC7 inhibitors.
 However, both compounds are not selective amongst class IIa HDACs, pointing to the need to develop HDAC7 selective inhibitors to further validate HDAC7 as an anti-inflammatory target.